nathansmith/javascript-quiz/ANSWERS.md

-# JavaScript Quiz
+# JavaScript Quiz &mdash; with Answers

 **Note:**

 If you've skipped the questions and come straight here, or have found this page because you're trying to cheat: Tisk, tisk!

-Joking aside though, if you're an applicant skimming these answers so that you can make it through an interview, bear in mind that a cheat sheet isn't the same as knowledge.
+Joking aside though, if you're a job applicant skimming these answers so that you can make (fake?) it through an interview, bear in mind that a cheat sheet isn't the same as knowledge.
+You should still strive to understand these concepts.

 **:)**